 The IAMURE International Journal of Business and Management is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractice.
-All authors submitting their works to the IAMURE International Journal of Business and Management for publication as original articles attest that the submitted works represent their authors' contributions and have not been copied or plagiarized in whole or in part from other works.
-The authors acknowledge that they have disclosed all and any actual or potential conflicts of interest with their work or partial benefits associated with it.
-In the same manner, the IAMURE is committed to objective and fair double-blind peer- review of the submitted manuscripts for publication and to prevent any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
+All authors submitting their works to the IAMURE International Journal of Business and Management for publication as original articles attest that the submitted works represent their authors' contributions and have not been copied or plagiarized in works represent their authors' contributions and have not been copied or plagiarized in works represent their authors' contributions of interest with their work or partial benefits associated with it.
+In the same manner, the IAMURE is committed to objective and fair double-blind peer-review of the submitted manuscripts for publication and to prevent any actual or potential conflict of interests between the editorial and review personnel and the reviewed material.
 Any departures from the above-defined rules should be reported directly to the Editors-in-Chief who are unequivocally committed to providing swift resolutions to any of such type of problems.